 The festival will take place on 25 and 26 August 2013 on Refshaleøen – an island in Copenhagen’s harbor and each ticket costs DKK 2,500 (c.
 US$450; €335), which covers attendance over two days; breakfast, lunch, coffee and water both days; as well as entry to the after party dinner directly following the Symposium’s end.

-To be in for a chance to experience one of the world’s most ground-breaking food events of its time and for the chance to rub shoulders with the culinary elite, email Ali Kurshat Altinsoy at[email protected]to purchase a ticket.
+To be in for a chance to experience one of the world’s most ground-breaking food events of its time and for the chance to rub shoulders with the culinary elite, email Ali Kurshat Altinsoy email@example.com purchase a ticket.
 Go on, you’d be ‘mad’ not to.

 For more, visitwww.madfood.com